scd-github/jsd-lab-website-template/lab/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Who We Are
 {% include section.html %}

 We are faculty members and students of the Faculty of Information at the University of Toronto.
-The aim of the Just Sustainability Desng lab is to help shift our world on a more sustainable and just course through impactful research and community centered action.
+The aim of the Just Sustainability Design Lab is to help shift our world on a more sustainable and just course through impactful research and community-centered action.
 A key principle is that each project we engage in has the *potential* to make a real difference to that end, and **some actually do.**

 {% include section.html %}